Licensing Laws & Requirements

 Annual Class B or Class C applicants must indicate the Catering Privilege on the application.
 The Catering Privilege is not a stand-alone license.
 Records for each catered event must be maintained and open for inspection, including: 1) Date of the event; 2) Host’s name; and 3) Host’s address.

-Iowa law allows class B beer permit and class C liquor license holders to obtain special class "A" and "AA" beer permits (brew pubs).
-A special class "A" beer permit allows for the manufacture of low proof beer (no more than 5% alcohol by weight) to be consumed on the licensed premises.
-A special class "AA" beer permit allows for the manufacture of high proof beer (more than 5% but not more than 12% alcohol by weight) to be consumed on the licensed premises.
-The beer must be sold to licensed wholesalers for resale to other retail licensees or for carryout from the licensed premises by customers (including growlers).
-Brew pub and/or high proof brew pub will be noted on your license/permit.
-The special class "A" or "AA" beer permit (brew pub) expires with the class B beer permit or class C liquor license and must be renewed each year.
+Iowa law allows class "B" beer permit holders or class "C" liquor license holders to obtain a special class "A" beer permit (brew pub).
+A special class "A" beer permit allows for the manufacture of low-proof beer (no more than 5% alcohol by weight) and high-proof beer (more than 5% but not more than 12% alcohol by weight).
+The manufactured beer may be sold at retail for on- or off-premises consumption.
+Beer must be sold to licensed wholesalers for resale to other retail licensees or for carryout from the licensed premises by customers (except for growlers filled or refilled at the time of sale to a customer).
+Brew pub will be noted on your license/permit.
+The special class "A" beer permit expires when the corresponding class "B" beer permit or class "C" liquor license expires and must be renewed each year.
+The annual fee for a special class "A" beer permit is $750.

 Outdoor Service Areas